Token Wrap

 CreateMint

-instruction. - Transfer Hook Compatibility: Integrates with tokens that implement the SPL Transfer Hook interface, enabling custom logic on token transfers.
+extension, enabling the option for privacy-preserving transactions.
+This feature is immutable and requires no additional configuration. - Transfer Hook Compatibility: Integrates with tokens that implement the SPL Transfer Hook interface, enabling custom logic on token transfers.

 - Multisignature Support: Compatible with multisig signers for both wrapping and unwrapping operations.